 A gathering or a memorial to your loved one will help you honor them.
 You can gather at the graveside, a memorial area, or a dinner at your home.
 Here are some other ideas for a gathering to create your holiday rituals for your grief recovery:

 - Preparing a special menu for your loved one’s favorite dishes

 - Lighting a candle in memory of your loved one during a special holiday such as over Thanksgiving dinner or the lighting of Hanukkah candles.

 - Toast to the great memories of your loved one

 - Playing your loved one’s favorite holiday songs or movies

 Volunteer or donate to a cause

 A great holiday ritual to honor your loved one is by giving your time or financial resources to help others.
 It can be giving a gift to your loved one’s name, helping others is an admirable way to pay respects to your loved one.
 Perhaps your loved one had a special cause that was close to their heart, why not offer a scholarship in their name or volunteer your time for that cause during the holidays?
 Putting your eyes on others is a healthy way to process the pain of your loss during your grief recovery period.

 As a part of many family’s holiday traditions, decorating for the holiday season is something to look forward to partaking.
 In respect of continuing the tradition despite your loss, you can create new rituals to decorate with the rest of your family.
 Perhaps it’s decorating a wreath with items that reminded you of your loved one or displaying pictures of happy memories of loved ones; a healing way to grief is to craft with your children or grandchildren.

-If you want more help and tips to enjoy this holiday season more, you can contact us at the Grief Recovery Center for more info today.
+If you want more help and tips to enjoy this holiday season more, you can contact our therapist in Houston at the Grief Recovery Center for more info today.